 Delete Files Older than ‘x’ Days in Linux

-Today, we we'll show a way to you by which you can delete files which are older than 'X' days.
+Today, we will show a way to you by which you can delete files which are older than ‘X’ days.
 Suppose you want to delete files older than 7 days then this article will help you to do that.
 The find utility permits you to pass in a couple of interesting arguments, including one to execute another command on each file.
-In order to figure out what files are older than a certain number of days we'll use this find utility and then use the rm command to delete them.
+In order to figure out what files are older than a certain number of days, we’ll use this find utility and then use the rm command to delete them.
 The command syntax is as follows:

 find /path/to/files* -mtime +5 -exec rm {} \;